Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Introduction

-Segmentation-guided generation would be even more flexible if only certain object classes could be constrained in an input mask, while others are free to be inferred/``filled in'' by the model (also allowing the model to be applied to incomplete segmentations \cite{tian2023partial}).
-This also opens up further applications such as the generation of anatomically paired/registered data, ``counterfactual'' analysis of existing annotated data, and others.
+Segmentation-guided generation would be even more flexible if only certain object classes could be constrained in an input mask, while others are free to be inferred by the model.
+This opens up further applications such as generating images from incomplete masks (\cite{tian2023partial}), the generation of anatomically paired/registered data, ``counterfactual'' analysis of existing annotated data, and others.
 To solve this, we propose a \textbf{mask-ablated training} strategy to provide the model with all possible combinations of missing classes in masks during training, teaching it to make such inferences when generating new images.
-Notably, we also show that this training strategy helps the model learn to generate more realistic tissue in the case of \textbf{completely unconditional} (empty mask) inference (Sec. \ref{sec:exp:mask_abla}), allowing for the ``best of both worlds'' of both anatomical accuracy and diverse and flexible unconditional generation.
+Notably, we also demonstrate how interpolating within the latent space of our mask ablated-trained model enables generating images with adjustable anatomical similarity to some real image (Sec. \ref{sec:expmaskabla}).

-We evaluate our model's ability to generate images conditioned on a range of anatomical objects of interest for breast MRI and neck-to-pelvis CT datasets and compare it to state-of-the-art mask-conditional and unconditional generative models in terms of anatomical realism and faithfulness to input masks of generated images.
-Notably, our approach far outperforms the recent mask-conditional latent diffusion model ControlNet \cite{controlnet} in both metrics.
-We also publicly release our code at \url{https://github.com/mazurowski-lab/segmentation-guided-diffusion} with a focus on usability on any dataset of choice, along with a dataset of paired ``pre-registered'' generated breast MRIs.
+In summary, we introduce a diffusion model, ``\textbf{SegGuidedDiff}'' that can flexibly and precisely generate medical images according to anatomical masks.
+We evaluate our model's ability to generate images conditioned on a range of anatomical objects of interest for breast MRI and neck-to-pelvis CT, where it outperforms state-of-the-art mask-conditional generative models in its faithfulness to input anatomical masks, and is on par for general anatomical realism (Sec. \ref{sec:expcompare}).
+Our code is publicly released at \url{https://github.com/mazurowski-lab/segmentation-guided-diffusion} with a focus on usability on any dataset, along with a dataset of paired ``pre-registered'' generated breast MRIs.